Indian mathematics: Jain mathematics (400 BCE – 200 CE)

 Although Jainism as a religion and philosophy predates its most famous exponent, Mahavira (6th century BCE), most Jain texts on mathematical topics were composed after the 6th century BCE.
 Jain mathematicians are important historically as crucial links between the mathematics of the Vedic period and that of the "classical period."

 A significant historical contribution of Jain mathematicians lay in their freeing Indian mathematics from its religious and ritualistic constraints.
 In particular, their fascination with the enumeration of very large numbers and infinities led them to classify numbers into three classes: enumerable, innumerable and infinite.
 Not content with a simple notion of infinity, their texts define five different types of infinity: the infinite in one direction, the infinite in two directions, the infinite in area, the infinite everywhere, and the infinite perpetually.
 In addition, Jain mathematicians devised notations for simple powers (and exponents) of numbers like squares and cubes, which enabled them to define simple algebraic equations.
 Jain mathematicians were apparently also the first to use the word shunya (literally void in Sanskrit) to refer to zero.
 This word is the ultimate etymological origin of the English word "zero", as it was calqued into Arabic as ṣifr and then subsequently borrowed into Medieval Latin as zephirum, finally arriving at English after passing through one or more Romance languages (cf. French zéro, Italian zero).

 In addition to Surya Prajnapti, important Jain works on mathematics included the Sthānāṅga Sūtra (c.
 300 BCE – 200 CE); the Anuyogadwara Sutra (c.
 200 BCE – 100 CE), which includes the earliest known description of factorials in Indian mathematics; and the Ṣaṭkhaṅḍāgama (c.
 2nd century CE).
-Important Jain mathematicians included Bhadrabahu (d.
+Important Jain mathematicians included Bhadrabahu (c.
 298 BCE), the author of two astronomical works, the Bhadrabahavi-Samhita and a commentary on the Surya Prajinapti; Yativrisham Acharya (c.
 176 BCE), who authored a mathematical text called Tiloyapannati; and Umasvati (c.
 150 BCE), who, although better known for his influential writings on Jain philosophy and metaphysics, composed a mathematical work called the Tattvārtha Sūtra.